Konstantsiy/bookshop/README.md

 - Delete from shopping cart.
 - Account logout.
 ## 2.3.
 Operating Environment
-Bookstore will primarily act as a web service that will be supported on web browsers including Google Chrome and Firefox 18.
+Bookshop will primarily act as a web service that will be supported on web browsers including Google Chrome and Firefox 18.
 Underlying operating system is Windows or Linux.
 Bookstore will be running on local host that has [Django](https://www.djangoproject.com/download/), [Python 3.8](https://www.python.org/downloads/), and [MySQL](https://dev.mysql.com/downloads/) running on it.
 # 3. Requirement Specifications
 ## 3.1 User Requirements